 We ensure that all ventilation is maintained in an open manner to allow air to ventilate.
 When we’re done, we’ll inspect to make certain all the eave vents, exhaust flues, gable vents and other ventilation are adequately clear.

-Cash, check and all major credit cars (Visa, Mastercard, Discover and American Express).
+Cash, check and all major credit cards (Visa, Mastercard, Discover and American Express).
 We can also accept Paypal and financing is available as well.

 Not really.
 To be quite open about it, we consider ourselves a wholesale-direct installer, we don’t rely on salesman to close expensive deals nor do we pad our pricing to then allow for discounts or special promotions.
 We try to keep our pricing cut right to the bone and in many cases homeowners have discovered that we can insulate your home for less then do-it-yourself.